ctrlKshav/AIAnalyser/README.md

-# AIAnalyser(In Development)
+# JustAsk(In Development)

-AIAnalyser is a PDF-based question-answering platform.
-Users can upload a PDF and ask questions about its content, leveraging advanced natural language processing to extract accurate answers.
+JustAsk is my RAG Based PDF Querying System.
+Users can upload a PDF and ask questions about its content, using  natural language processing to extract accurate answers.

 ## Tech Stack

 - **Backend**: FastAPI
 - **Frontend**: React
 - **NLP**: LangChain
-- **AI Processing**: Gemini API
+- **LLM**: gemini pro with Gemini API

 ## Features